 Be an Agent of Change by Promoting Sustainable Practices

 Become an agent of change for living more sustainably.
-That’s the message from Beatrice Quarm from Nigeria, who is studying for an MSc in Entrepreneurship in the National College of Ireland in Dublin, and who finds herself adopting a more eco-friendly lifestyle since moving to study in Ireland.
+That’s the message from Beatrice Quarm from Ghana, who is studying for an MSc in Entrepreneurship in the National College of Ireland in Dublin, and who finds herself adopting a more eco-friendly lifestyle since moving to study in Ireland.

 What is sustainability?